-The old and young in the country are possibly in need of the most attention but are also the most neglected.
+The old and new, senior citizens and childres in the country are possibly in need of the most attention but are also the most neglected.
 Being financially dependent, physically vulnerable and in need of constant care, they are considered tedious and burdensome.

 Unable to earn money and lack of awareness are the reasons why the elders and children a subject to abuse and little to their knowledge – violation of basic human rights and right to live a dignified life.
 While the young are being forced into labour, the old are being forced out of their homes.